Jan. 6 texts missing for Trump Homeland Security’s Wolf and Cuccinelli - The Boston Globe

-Text messages for former President Donald Trump’s acting Homeland Security Secretary Chad Wolf and acting deputy secretary Ken Cuccinelli are missing for a key period leading up to the Jan.
-6 attack on the Capitol, according to four people briefed on the matter and internal emails.
+Text messages for former President Donald Trump’s acting homeland security secretary Chad Wolf and acting deputy secretary Ken Cuccinelli are missing for a key period leading up to the Jan.
+6, 2021, attack on the US Capitol, according to four people briefed on the matter and internal emails.

-It comes as both congressional and criminal investigators at the Department of Justice seek to piece together an effort by the president and his allies to overturn the results of the election, which culminated in a pro-Trump rally that became a violent riot in the halls of Congress.
+It comes as both congressional and criminal investigators at the Justice Department seek to piece together an effort by Trump and his allies to overturn the results of the election, which culminated in a pro-Trump rally that became a violent riot in the halls of Congress.

 Advertisement